British occupation of Bushehr

-The British occupation of Bushehr or Bushire under British occupation refers to the three times British forces entered Bushehr and occupied this area in Iran during the rule of Qajar dynasty, before and during the World War I.
+The British occupations of Bushehr or Bushire under British occupation were three times when British forces entered Bushehr and occupied this area in Iran during the rule of the Qajar dynasty, before and during World War I.

-The importance of Bushehr for Britain
+Background

-According to Encyclopædia Iranica, since 1763 the British East India Company was present in Bushehr port because it was commercially important.
-Later, the British had a problem with Karim Khan Zand (the ruler of Iran at the time).
-Therefore, Britain concentrated its business in the port of Basra, but with the capture of Basra by Karim Khan Zand, the British in 1778 re-established their commercial base in the Persian Gulf in Bushehr and continued to increase their influence in the Gulf for about a century.
+According to Encyclopædia Iranica, the British East India Company had a presence in Bushehr since 1763 due to its commercial importance.
+Later, due to the interference of the Iranian ruler Karim Khan Zand, the Company concentrated on the port of Basra, but following the capture of Basra by Karim Khan Zand, in 1778 the British re-established their commercial base in the Persian Gulf in Bushehr and continued to increase their influence in the Gulf for about a century.

-The first occupation (1838 AD)
+Occupations

+First occupation (1838)

-The first occupation of Bushehr was in 1838 (1217 SH - 1254 AH) during the reign of Mohammad Shah Qajar, when a British ship anchored in front of Bushehr, and 500 people disembarked and settled in Kuti (one of the old neighborhoods of the port of Bushehr), where the house of a British person named Ballews was located.
+The first occupation of Bushehr was in 1838 (1217 SH - 1254 AH) during the reign of Mohammad Shah Qajar, when a British ship anchored in front of Bushehr, and 500 people disembarked and settled in Kuti (one of the old neighbourhoods of the port of Bushehr), where the house of a British person named Ballews was located.
 This action of the British was to put the Shah in a tight spot to lift the siege of Herat.
 This led to an uproar in Bushehr, and after that, the people's groups led by Bagher Khan Tangestani and Sheikh Hassan Ale-Osfoor (religious leader of Bushehr) expelled the British from Bushehr.

-The second occupation (1856 AD)
+Second occupation (1856)

 When Dost Mohammad Khan, the then ruler of Kandahar and Kabul, captured Herat in 1855, Naser al-Din Shah Qajar ordered an expedition to Herat.
 Herat was a city of conflict between Iran, the Russian Empire and Britain.
 With the capture of Herat by Iran, the then British government declared war on Iran.
 Because the Iranian government was indifferent to Britain's response, Britain attacked Bushehr in 1856 and occupied it in retaliation and to pressure Iran to leave Herat.
 At that time, Mohammad Karim Khan Kermani incited the people to resist the British occupation by writing a book titled "Naseriyeh".

 This occupation ended with the Treaty of Paris in 1857.
 Iran pledged to withdraw from Herat and recognize Afghanistan, so British troops left Bushehr.
 On June 12, 1857, while staying in London, Karl Marx wrote an article entitled "The Persian Treaty" and criticized both the clauses of the 1857 Treaty of Paris and Britain for occupying Bushehr and the southern regions.